Dansby Swanson Preview, Player Props: Cubs vs. Royals

-On Saturday, Dansby Swanson (hitting .114 in his past 10 games) and the Chicago Cubs face the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 2:20 PM ET.
+Dansby Swanson -- .114 average over his past 10 games -- will be in action for the Chicago Cubs versus the Kansas City Royals, with Jordan Lyles on the hill, on August 20 at 2:20 PM ET.

 Dansby Swanson Game Info & Props vs. the Royals